HomeArticlesGuideCar Buying Guide

 Car insurance in India has two mandatory and several optional components.
 Understanding each before you buy prevents both under-insurance and unnecessary premium spending.

-IDV (Insured Declared Value): This is the market value of your car and the maximum amount the insurer will pay in a total-loss claim.
-It is calculated as ex-showroom price minus depreciation (per IRDAI schedule).
-Do not let an insurer artificially lower your IDV to reduce premium — you will be undercompensated if your car is stolen.
+IDV (Insured Declared Value): This is the market value of your car and the maximum amount the insurer pays in a total-loss claim.
+It's calculated as ex-showroom price minus depreciation (per IRDAI schedule).
+Don't let an insurer artificially lower your IDV to reduce premium; you'll be undercompensated if your car is stolen.

 Zero Depreciation Add-on: The standard OD policy applies depreciation to replaced parts (rubber and plastic parts depreciate at 50%, metal parts at lower rates).
-Zero depreciation eliminates this deduction — you receive the full replacement cost.
-For a new car in a busy city, zero depreciation is worth the extra ₹4,000–8,000/year in premium.
+Zero depreciation eliminates this deduction, so you receive the full replacement cost.
+For a new car in a busy city, zero depreciation is worth the extra ₹4,000-8,000/year in premium.

 Step 5: Calculate Total Running Cost

-The EMI is the largest monthly cost, but it is not the only one.
-A car costs money every month you own it, including months when you do not use it much.
+The EMI is the largest monthly cost, but it's not the only one.
+A car costs money every month you own it, including months when you barely use it.

 Fuel cost: The most variable and often underestimated expense.